 Next, the teeth are physically prepared to hold the veneers.
 This involves shaving a thin amount (from 0.3 to 0.5 mm) of the tooth enamel off the front of each tooth receiving a veneer.
 This is necessary to make room for the veneer so that your teeth don’t become thicker with a veneer applied to the top of the tooth.
 Once we’ve shaved off the necessary enamel, we take impressions of your teeth and send them off to the dental lab to use in the creation of your veneers.
 We include photographs of your teeth, as well, to aid in color matching.
 The fabrication takes around two weeks and we apply temporary veneers to protect your teeth until your permanent veneers are ready.

 When your veneers are finished you return for your second appointment.
 Dr. Frey first checks the veneers for fit and color match, shaving off areas as needed.
 Once the two of you are satisfied, Dr. Frey applies permanent cement and cures it with an argon laser to permanently bond the veneers to your teeth.
+Applying porcelain veneers can take 2 to 3 hours, depending on the number of veneers being applied.
 Now you can show your perfect smile to the world!

 How long do veneers last?